-• Specialized Fire District resources such as hazardous materials and urban search and rescue squads are constantly staffed and would be available to respond within the City as needed.
-Within 5 miles of the City, 27 District units are constantly staffed and would respond to major, simultaneous incidents within the City.
+Specialized Fire District resources, such as hazardous materials and urban search and rescue squads, are constantly staffed and would be available to respond within the City as needed.
+Within 5 miles of the City, 43 Fire District units are constantly staffed and would respond to major or simultaneous incidents within the City.